trangphatmac-lgtm/tritium-music/README.md

 - `musicInfo`: cover art, song title, artist/current lyric, playback progress, and download status
 - `musicLyrics`: desktop lyrics, scrolling effect, alignment, shadow, single-line mode, translation/romaji
 - `musicSpectrum`: desktop spectrum visualizer, rectangle/line styles, indicator line, color, and scale
+- `musicToast`: independent, always-on-top playback notification at the top-left of the screen, with the artist and song title, pixel border, animated music notes, and slide animations; stays visible for about five seconds and refreshes on track changes
+- Toggle playback notifications in Settings → System HUDs → Enable Playback Toast HUD (`设置 → 系统 HUD → 启用播放提示 HUD`); the setting is saved automatically
-- Click-through by default; in edit mode, HUDs can be dragged, resized, and saved
+- HUDs are click-through by default.
+The playback toast does not take focus; the info, lyrics, and spectrum HUDs can be dragged, resized, and saved in edit mode

 ## Quick Start